clup-fishman/clup-fishman.github.io/index.md

 <div id="code-review"></div>
 ## Code Review

-This code review serves as the foundation for my capstone enhancements.
+This code review serves as the foundation for my capstone enhancements and overall improvement strategy.
 In this walkthrough, I review the existing functionality of my selected artifacts, identify areas for improvement, and explain the enhancements I planned across software design and engineering, algorithms and data structures, and databases.

-The purpose of this review was not only to inspect the code, but also demonstrate my ability to analyze software critically, communicate technical ideas clearly, and establish a roadmap for meaningful improvement.
+The purpose of this review was not only to inspect the code, but to also demonstrate my ability to analyze software critically, communicate technical ideas clearly, and establish a roadmap for meaningful improvement.

-### Video

 <div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden;">
   <iframe